 Severe burns remain a neglected health crisis in developing countries, particularly among poor women and children who use open flames for cooking and lighting and don't have access to medical care when accidents happen.

 The Staggering Scope and Impact

-Every 5 seconds someone is severely burned - nearly 11 million people annually - and almost all of them live in developing countries.
-Of the 330,000 people who die of burn injuries every year, 307,000 of them are in developing countries.
+Every 5 seconds someone is severely burned - nearly 11 million people annually - and 95 percent of them live in developing countries.
+An estimated 265,000 people die each year from burn injuries, and the vast majority of these deaths occur in low- and middle-income countries.
 For those who survive, even fairly minor burn injuries can needlessly cause permanent disabilities.